MrTeacher-tech/exa_technical_documentation/legal_assistant.md

 pip install python-dotenv
 ```

 Create a directory for your project.
 In this directory, you should have your Python file, the PDF you would like to analyze and a .env file.
-It be structured like this:
+It should be structured like this:

 ```bash
 project/